AllenLiu8888/FormBase/README.md

 - Use Tailwind classes via `className` in RN components.
 - `global.css` imports Tailwind layers; `tailwind.config.js` scans `app/**` and `src/**`.

-## Troubleshooting

-- Worklets version mismatch:
-  - Symptom: `[Worklets] Mismatch between JavaScript part and native part ...`
-  - Fix: align `react-native-worklets` JS with Expo Go native version (e.g., `0.5.1`).
-For custom Dev Clients, upgrade native accordingly.
-- SafeAreaView deprecation: use `react-native-safe-area-context`.
-- Duplicate records: UI removed “Load More”; store de-duplicates by id.
-- No haptics on simulator: verify on a real iOS device.

-## Submission

-- Exclude `node_modules` from the submission.
-- In README include:
-  - GenAI usage statement
-  - Device/simulator versions used for testing
-  - Attribution for third-party resources

-See `doc/PRD.md` and `doc/rule.md` for the full rubric and rules.
-Code includes teaching-first comments prefixed with `// CN:`.

 ## AI Assistance Statement